rust-lang/rfcs/text/0000-variadic-tuples.md

 ### Expansion errors

-_Variadic tuple_ expansions have their specific constraints, and if violated the compiler needs to issue an error.
+Variadic tuple expansions have their specific constraints, and if violated the compiler needs to issue an error.

-Also, _variadic tuple_ expansion will generate code and may produce obscure errors for existing compile error.
+Also, variadic tuple expansion will generate code and may produce obscure errors for existing compile error.
 To help user debug their compile issue, we need to provide information about the expansion the compiler tried to resolve.

-#### Invalid _variadic tuple_ expansion error
+#### Invalid variadic tuple expansion error

-This will happen when the compiler tries to expand an expansion form with invalid _variadic tuple_.
+This will happen when the compiler tries to expand an expansion form with invalid variadic tuple.
 We need to introduce a new compile error for this one, let's call it `EXXXX`

 There are two kinds of invalid expansion errors

-- No _variadic tuple_ identifier is found in the expansion form
+- No variadic tuple identifier is found in the expansion form
-- The expansion form contains multiple _variadic tuple_ identifiers, but those have different arities
+- The expansion form contains multiple variadic tuple identifiers, but those have different arities

 ##### Different arities in an expansion form error